rafid29mehda/Knowledge-Distillation/README.md

-# Knowledge-Distillation

-Welcome to the exciting world of machine learning!
-I'm thrilled to be your guide in understanding **Knowledge Distillation** (KD), a fascinating technique used in machine learning, particularly in deep learning, to make models more efficient.
-I'll break it down step-by-step in a beginner-friendly way, using simple language, examples, and analogies to ensure you grasp the concept thoroughly.
-By the end, you'll have a solid understanding of what knowledge distillation is, why it’s useful, how it works, and its applications, along with practical examples.

----

 ### **What is Knowledge Distillation?**

 **Knowledge Distillation** is a technique where a smaller, simpler model (called the **student model**) learns to mimic the behavior of a larger, more complex model (called the **teacher model**).
 The idea is to transfer the "knowledge" from the teacher to the student so that the smaller model can perform nearly as well as the larger one but with less computational cost, making it faster and more efficient.